 Protecting Your Right to Fair Compensation

-What is a CPO?
+What is a Compulsory Purchase Order?

-The Role of a Compulsory Purchase Surveyor
+The Role of Your Compulsory Purchase Surveyor

 Why Use Olden Property Consulting

-Tom deals with every case personally and therefore Olden Property Consulting clients know their claim is being handled by a highly experienced compulsory purchase surveyor, it will not be passed to a trainee or recently qualified colleague.
+Tom deals with every case personally.
+Therefore, claimants who instruct Olden Property Consulting know their claim is being handled by a highly experienced compulsory purchase surveyor, it will not be passed to a trainee or recently qualified colleague.
 Consistency of advice and knowledge of the history of a case is invaluable.
-One point of contact – one source of knowledge throughout the process
+One point of contact – one source of knowledge throughout the process.